 The ATM screen provides real-time instructions and messages that are vital for a smooth transaction.
 These instructions often include details about the QR code’s validity, warnings about sharing your PIN, and confirmation messages.
 Ignoring them can lead to mistakes or misunderstandings.

 Always read the information displayed on the screen, even if you think you know the process.
 These instructions are designed to prevent errors and enhance your security.
+For example, if the QR code fails to load, the screen might advise you to try again or visit another ATM.

 Rushing the Process